What’s in this article

 Failure to Follow Bank Procedures

-One of the most crucial procedures when banker initiate a bank account opening is the e-KYC.
-If the client keeps on delaying the e-KYC procedure or failed to furnish the supporting documents requested by the banker, there is a possibility where banker will deem the stakeholder not serious in opening the bank account and will stop the procedure altogether.
+One of the most crucial procedures when a banker initiates a bank account opening is the e-KYC.
+If the client keeps on delaying the e-KYC procedure or fails to furnish the supporting documents requested by the banker, there is a possibility where banker will deem the stakeholder not serious in opening the bank account and will stop the procedure altogether.

 FAQs